Progress Bar Design

 For this reason, on most apps featuring progress bars - such as Apple’s Safari browser for example - the progress bar will initially advance a certain amount, then slow to a crawl, before finally rushing to complete.

-Why fake it?
+Progress bar animation: Why fake it?

 A good UI provides feedback to its users.
 Feedback is especially important when user action prompts a delayed or asynchronous effect, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.

 Whenever an app asks a user to wait, it’s important that the user be informed that they’re waiting, and why.
 Otherwise the user is likely to believe that their action hasn’t been received, or that they’ve frozen, broken, or otherwise killed the app.
 Same goes for a page load progress bar; design it incorrectly, and you can frustrate the user as they watch the bar progress, then slow to a crawl.

 No one likes to wait, and yet sometimes waiting can add value to what follows.
 Comparison apps, especially in the security and travel industries, often introduce artificial waiting in order to make their results feel more valuable; as if they were the outcome of heavy bespoke calculations.
 It works!